Chart Color Schemes

 Erskine Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten projects identified by AreaSearch are expected to impact the area significantly.
-These include ESR Erskine Park Logistics Estate, Erskine Park Employment Area (EPEA) Expansion, BlueScope Western Sydney Service Centre Expansion, and Mamre Road Stage 2 Upgrade.
-The following list details those considered most relevant.
+Ten projects have been identified by AreaSearch as likely to impact the area, significantly influencing its performance due to changes in local infrastructure.
+These key projects include ESR Erskine Park Logistics Estate, Erskine Park Employment Area (EPEA) Expansion, BlueScope Western Sydney Service Centre Expansion, and Mamre Road Stage 2 Upgrade.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.